nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a remark: `delete`

-Deletes a `remark` for a client.
+Deletes a remark for a client.

 Format: `delete INDEX m/remark`

-* `INDEX` refers to the index number shown in the displayed list of remarks.
+* `INDEX` refers to the index number shown in the *Remarks Of Specified Client* panel.
 * **Must be a positive integer within the range display, and must not contain any signs** e.g. +1, -3.

 > <div markdown="span" class="alert alert-warning">:warning: Warning: You must use [view](#viewing-a-client-view) command first before you can delete a remark.
 If not, there will be an error within the application!